About Genomics

 Shotgun Metagenomics

-In nature all multicellular organism are living in one or the other kind of association with their microbial community known as natural flora.
-These microbial communities which are now adapted with their counter friendly-hosts are helping them for their nutritional and immunity requirements are microbial levels.
-Therefore, it’s a dire need to understand how we interact with our flora and how this help us and our environment.
-However, not all microbes can be culture in the laboratory.
+In nature, all multicellular organisms are living in some form of association with their microbial communities known as natural flora.
+These microbial communities which are now adapted with their counter friendly-hosts, are helping them for their nutritional and immunity requirements are microbial levels.
+Therefore, it is important to understand how we interact with our flora and how this helps us and our environment.
+However, not all microbes can be cultured in the laboratory.
 High-throughput sequencing technologies and robust computational pipelines are helping shotgun metagenomics methods to transform the whole field of microbiology.
-Understanding the functions and characterizing specific strains of these microbial communities can support therapeutic discovery and innovative ways to synthesize products using microbial factories and can help in understanding the contributions of microorganisms to planetary, animal and human health.
+Understanding the functions and characterizing specific strains of these microbial communities can support therapeutic discovery and innovative ways.
+This synthesize products using microbial factories and can help in understanding the contributions of microorganisms to planetary, animal and human health.